Home

 {dev|release}-{MODEL_COMPONENTS}_{nominal_resolution}km_{forcing_data}_{forcing_method}[+{modifier}]

-is an acronym specifying the active model components in the following order:
+where {MODEL_COMPONENTS} is an acronym specifying the active model components in the following order:

 and the nominal resolution is given in kilometers, corresponding to the nominal resolution in degrees as follows:

-4km resolution around Australia
+tas5km: 5km resolution around Tasmainiasuperoz4km4km resolution around Australia

 Additional configuration information, like if the configuration includes biogeochemistry, is appended to the name as a modifier, e.g.

-if the configuration uses WOMBATlite
++wombatliteif the configuration uses WOMBATlite biogeochemistry

 Currently the following released configurations are available: